J-P-Borg/MRARegress/README.md

-# MRARegress\n
+# MRARegress
-Tools to infer connectivity in biological networks\n Package under development.
-Now, for documentation only
+# Tools to infer connectivity in biological networks \
+Package under development.
+Now, for documentation only.